 Learn how high school students can earn credit towards their diploma and post-secondary studies

-Many Alberta high school students use dual credit programs to start training for a career before they graduate.
+Many Alberta high school students use dual credit programming to plan their career pathways.

-Dual credit programs help you start building your career while you’re in high school, by giving you an opportunity to earn post-secondary credit at the same time.
-You don’t need to wait to graduate to start working towards apprenticeship training, or college or university courses.
+Dual credit can help you start building a career pathway while you’re in high school, by giving you an opportunity to earn post-secondary credit at the same time.
+You don’t need to wait to graduate from high school to start working towards apprenticeship training or other post-secondary courses.

-How you take your dual credit program depends on whether or not on-the-job training is required (which often means you’d need to be on a work site).
-Depending on the program, students take classes in a number of different ways:
+How you participate in dual credit depends on whether or not on-the-job training is required (which often means you’d need to be on a work site).
+Depending on the dual credit opportunities offered by your high school, you can take classes in a number of different ways:

 On a post-secondary campus, with post-secondary students